ig248/deepquantiles/README.md

 ![](https://raw.githubusercontent.com/ig248/deepquantiles/master/README_pics/comparison_good_MDN_good_CDF.png)

-This is particularily importent when
+This is particularily important when

 - the mean of the target variable is not sufficient for the use case
 - the errors are heteroscedastic, i.e. vary depending on input features
-- the errors are skewed, making a single descriptor such as variance inadequate.
+- the errors are skewed, making a single summary statistic such as variance inadequate.

 ![](https://raw.githubusercontent.com/ig248/deepquantiles/master/README_pics/comparison_skewed_samples.png)